Main Street Forward — Park City

 B — Commercial outcomes (lagging — group audit)

 B1.
-Ground-floor occupancy rateAudit required— BaselineGroup walkthrough · no public source existsWalk Main Street, classify each storefront.
-20-min exercise.
+Ground-floor occupancy rateAudit required— BaselineGroup walkthrough · no public source exists20-minute walk.
+The single most important number we don’t have.

 B5.
-Owner-operator ratioSurvey required— BaselineMember surveyOwner-operators are more resilient in downturns
+Owner-operator ratioSurvey required— BaselineMember surveyOwner-operators make faster decisions and weather downturns better.

 B6.
-Quarterly tenancy turnoverOngoing tracking— BaselineGroup ongoing observationTrack openings and closings separately — net alone masks churn
+Quarterly tenancy turnoverOngoing tracking— BaselineBusiness license dataTrack openings and closings separately — net masks churn.

 Direction for all metrics where data currently exists.
-Trend arrows populate as the index matures over time.
+Baselines marked yellow are the group’s first priority to establish.

-Park City transit ridership — winter YoY+4%900K+ riders · positive signal
+Park City transit ridership — winter YoY+4%900K+ riders · demand is present

 Citywide sales tax — ski season peaks+2.7%Feb 2025 all-time record $8.3M

-Baselines to establish — group auditNo public source exists · group creates this data
+Baselines to establish — group priorityNo public source exists · this group creates the data

-Ground-floor commercial occupancy rateConduct walkthrough to set baseline
+Ground-floor commercial occupancy rate20-minute walkthrough · first priority

-Local independent vs. national chain ratioClassify storefronts in walkthrough
+Local independent vs. national chain ratioClassify storefronts during walkthrough

 Year-round operating businesses (%)Compare May vs. January open count